-The Cultural Revolution’s Fanatical Slaughter and Cultural Genocide
+The Cultural Revolution: Slaughter and Cultural Genocide

-On May 16, 1966, the CCP published the “Notice of the Central Committee of the Chinese Communist Party,” which marked the beginning of the Cultural Revolution.
+On May 16, 1966, the CCP published what came to be called the “May 16 Notice,” which marked the beginning of the Cultural Revolution.
 In August, with the children of high-ranking CCP cadres leading the way, students from secondary schools in Beijing formed a band of Red Guards.
 The mob went on a rampage across Beijing, in a frenzy of ransacking, assault, and killing.
-By the end of the month, known as “Red August,” thousands of people in Beijing had been murdered.
+By the end of the month, known as Red August, thousands of people in Beijing had been murdered.

 Deng described a typical case: Kang Sheng, the head of the CCP’s secret police, accused the party secretary of Yunnan Province, Zhao Jianmin, of treason and of being an agent of the Kuomintang.
-Not only was Zhao imprisoned, but his downfall also impacted 1.38 million people throughout the province, of whom 17,000 were persecuted to death and 60,000 were beaten to the point of disability.
+Not only was Zhao imprisoned, but his downfall also impacted 1.38 million people throughout the province, of whom 170,000 were persecuted to death and 60,000 were beaten to the point of disability.